inmo-jang/rain_teleoperation/leapmotion_teleop.md

 ### jog_arm

-* You should set some parameters in "leapmotion_to_twist.py".
+* You should set some parameters in "leapmotion_to_twist.py", for example, scaling factors.
 ```
 roslaunch moveit_jog_arm jog_with_leapmotion.launch
 rosrun moveit_jog_arm leapmotion_to_twist.py (Wiill be included in jog_with_leapmotion.launch)